Skip to main content

 use Laravel\Surveyor\Analyzer\AnalyzedCache;

-// Enable disk caching
+// Enable disk cache

 AnalyzedCache::enableDiskCache(storage_path('surveyor-cache'));